 Any loss of mobile computing device or suspected breach of information security should be reported immediately to DD&T, the University Secretary, as well as the user’s Head of Department.
 Suspected theft of a mobile computing device should also be reported to Security.

 In the event of loss of mobile computing devices, users should anticipate that the University will take steps to mitigate the risk of any potential information security breach by the remote wiping of equipment.
 In such an event, any personal data the user has stored on the equipment will also be deleted.

 Users should avoid internet café and other public wi-fi connections as these pose information security risks and should be avoided especially when accessing highly sensitive information.

 Users of BYOD devices are responsible for ensuring that they maintain anti-virus software, operating systems and security updates, as appropriate to the equipment, if they use it to access, store or process institutional digital data.

-Computing Services may monitor and log network usage as a means to protect information.
+DD&T may monitor and log network usage as a means to protect information.

 3 Breach of the policy